defold/doc/docs/en/manuals/live-update.md

 One of the major features of the live update system, is that you can now use many content archives, potentially from many different Defold versions.

 The `liveupdate.add_mount()` default behavior, is to add an engine version check when attaching a mount.
 This means that both the game base archive and live update archive(s) need to be created at the same time  with the same engine version, using the bundle option.
-This will invalidate any previously downloaded archives by the client, forcing them to redownload the content.
+This will invalidate any previously downloaded archives by the client, forcing them to re-download the content.

 This behavior can be turned off with an options flag.
 When turned off, the content verification responsibility lies entirely with the developer, to guarantee that each live update archive will work with the running engine.